Selling on Amazon.

 In addition, Amazons rules and guidelines around selling can be quite strict compared to other marketplaces or running your own store.
 So some experience with handling customer service queries with your own store might be beneficial.

-If you're a beginner, we recommend you try selling ShineOn another way first, either on your own store, or using our direct Etsy Integration.
-This way you can learn a little bit about the whole process, before expanding your knowledge to this more complex topic.
+If you're a beginner, we recommend you try selling ShineOn another way first, This way you can learn a little bit about the whole process, before expanding your knowledge to this more complex topic.

 You can take a look at our Beginners FAQ here.